-Muse is free and will be free for any client of the Multiverse "Pro Version".
+MUSE is currently free and will continue to be free for any client of the Multiverse "Pro Version".
 We are considering other means of distribution for the future.

-# Will MUSE be distributes separately from Multiverse?
+# Will MUSE be distributed separately from Multiverse?

 Yes, MUSE is "standalone" as per its name, and it is already distributed as a separate package.
 It currently requires the Multiverse Pro Version license server to performs a initial license validation at startup, and, once started it does not consume a Multiverse license.

 A completely separate distribution is planned for MUSE Version v1.0.0 in the future.

 # I am a Multiverse Pro customer, can I use MUSE?

 Absolutely yes!
 MUSE is provided to clients of the Multiverse Pro Version, it can be downloaded in the client area.
 MUSE builds are time-limited and only released sporadically as preview only.
 When running MUSE, we briefly check for the presence of a Multiverse license server running but won't consume any actual Multiverse licenses.